1. General provisions

 VZ processes personal data in accordance with data protection law:

-VZ may process your data if you have consented.
+VZ may process your personal data if you have given your consent.

 4. Data security